resendislab/sc-PHENIX/MCF7/Readme.md

 8. **GSEA_MAGIC_PHENIX.ipynb**
    - Description: Code for visualizing GSEA enrichment analysis results from table S2, based on the EMD values from clusters obtained from the 3D PCA space of MAGIC and sc-PHENIX.

-### Miscellaneous Files

-1. **ds.txt**
-   - Description: Additional documentation or notes related to the data and analyses.

 ### Directories